nathanielsimard/mock-it/README.md

 }
 ```

-The only thing to do here is to pass the inputs in a tuple to the function `called`.
+The only thing to do here is to pass the inputs in a tuple to the function `called` to match the mock signature.
 To facilitate the use of the mock we can create a `new` function.

 ```rust